RajkumarGalaxy/StructuredData/README.md

 # rajkumar_sklearn
 ML_scikit_learn

-My Notebooks and codes on Machine Learning models using Python library *sklearn* is available here!
+My Notebooks and codes on Machine Learning models using Python library *sklearn* are available here!